<

 Times Colonist

 Victoria is a world-renowned tourist destination that successfully mixes old English charm with new and diverse experiences.
 Victoria has been chosen as a host city for the Under 20 World Cup; the World Curling Championships and many other world-class events.
 The City of Victoria is thrilled to have the West Coast League in its beautiful city.
 Victoria is surrounded in stunning natural beauty and offers a variety of activities for anyone; visitors can enjoy everything from whale watching to afternoon tea in Victoria.
-It is this reputation that has led Victoria to be rated one of the top 10 islands in the world by the 2012 Travel+Leisure World’s Best Awards.
-Historic Royal Athletic Park is the host venue for the HarbourCats; built in the early 1900’s and rebuilt in 1967 Royal Athletic Park is the premiere outdoor sports venue on the island and provides a beautiful backdrop for West Coast League action.
+It is this reputation that has led Victoria to be rated the #1 Small City in the World by Conde' Nast Traveller in both 2023 and 2024.
+Historic Royal Athletic Park is the host venue for the HarbourCats; built in the early 1900s and rebuilt in 1967 Royal Athletic Park is the premiere outdoor sports venue on the island and provides a beautiful backdrop for West Coast League action.